-Over the last few years, Primary School Heads and teachers have been offered many different versions of Question Level Analysis to help with curriculum planning and SATs preparation.
+Over the last few years, Primary School Heads and teachers have been offered many different versions of Question Level Analysis to help with curriculum planning and future SATs preparation.

-QLA is a really useful tool with your mock tests before the real SATs helping teachers better prepare pupils and to refine the curriculum to secure those marginal gains.
+It helps teachers better prepare pupils and to refine the curriculum to secure those marginal gains.

 Here are our TOP 10 Questions to Ask…